Skip to main content

 Snowflake OAuth 2.0 Authentication.

-1. Login to Snowflake and create a worksheet to set a new integration.
+1. Log in to Snowflake and create a new worksheet to configure the security integration.

 2. Create a new security integration by copying the following SQL statement into Snowflake and selecting the Play button at the top right of the screen.
-Make sure to change the INTEGRATIONNAME to something you will remember
+Replace INTEGRATIONNAME with a descriptive name:

 CREATE SECURITY INTEGRATION